Get to know De Luz

 Zoning ordinances for the De Luz area (in both counties) typically require a minimum 4 acres or more more per dwelling unit.
 Many parcels are restricted to even lower densities with many agriculturally zoned parcels often zoned to allow just one dwelling unit per 40 acres.
 In general, the current zoning plans for De Luz encourage extremely low density residential growth and development.

 Buyers looking anywhere in De Luz can find both raw land and already developed and improved properties.
-Because of the nature of the market, the quality of the land is a key component in determining value — and prices per acre will vary widely depending on views, water resources, utility availability, current usage, size of parcel, access, usability, slopes, etc. In general, expect prices to typically start in the range of $20,000 to $40,000+ per acre for raw land in the De Luz area.
+Because of the nature of the market, the quality of the land is a key component in determining value — and prices per acre will vary widely depending on views, water resources, utility availability, current usage, size of parcel, access, usability, slopes, etc. In general, expect prices to typically start in the range of $40,000 + per acre for raw land in the De Luz area.
 Value per acre will trend upwards for smaller parcels, or for improved raw land, working groves, parcels with year-round streams, wells, or outbuildings.